ephread/TheBell/README.md

 [Mint]: https://github.com/yonaskolb/Mint
 [Audio Assets]: #why-do-audio-assets-sound-silly

-### Architecture & Rational
+## Architecture & Rational

-#### Overview
+### Overview

 The Bell uses a three-tier architecture with MVVM in the presentation layer.
-To keep things simple, layers are not entirely decoupled from each other (but could be with a minimal amount of work).
+To keep things simple, layers are not entirely decoupled from each other (but could become so with minimal work).
 For example:

 1. since the data model is simple and often not converted/manipulated by the application layer, the presentation layer can query repositories directly;
 2. `UserPreference` and `Workout` are plain structs that can be easily created/mocked and are thus not abstracted.